icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Which has a higher conversion rate: A single long ecommerce checkout form or a multi-step one?](https://capitalandgrowth.org/questions/2055/which-has-a-higher-conversion-rate-a-single-long-e.html) - Focus first on other things in the cart, like easing anxiety and second-guessing by adding reassurance (trust marks, testimonials) near the credit card and completion steps, as well as some guarantee language that you may have used earlier in the product exploration process.

 - [We tried to make billing backendless](https://useautumn.com/blog/backendless) - Failed attempt to move the billing experience by from backend to frontend because of security.

+- [Pricing pages design](https://pricingpages.design) - A collection of pricing pages from various SaaS companies, to get inspiration on how to present your offers.

 ## Business Intelligence